open-education-api/poc-apiman-docker-Image/readme.md

 ## Usage
-Use the Docker Scripts from the **SURFnet - Open Onderwijs API - Docker scripts** project or use the docker commands directly.

-For example.

 To run the docker container in interactive mode with HTTP (8080), HTTPS (8443) and management HTTP (9990) enabled on the environment https://apiman.openonderwijsapi.nl at port 7443:

 `docker run -ti -p 8080:8080 -p 8443:8443 -p 9990:9990 surfnet/ooapi-apiman -Drealm_base_url=https://apiman.openonderwijsapi.nl:7443`